asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 Companies commonly attempt to scale their development organization by adding developers instead of improving the system of work.
 This results in a focus on staffing instead of identifying improvement opportunities.
 Adding people to a troubled system further strains it, exacerbating existing problems and making them harder to fix.

 Each new employee in a problem-riddled system adds less value than the previous.
 If the systemic problems are not addressed these diminishing returns become negative returns, and each new hire negatively impacts the ability to deliver value to customers.
 Organizations with these troubled systems often don't know when they've crossed this threshold and continue to add people.
 They believe that more hands on keyboards is the solution to every problem.
-Despite the fact that [the Mythical Man Month](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary/dp/0201835959) was published over forty years ago, companies still struggle under the false pretense that doubling the workforce will get the work done twice as fast.
+Despite the fact that [the Mythical Man-Month](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary/dp/0201835959) was published over forty years ago, companies still struggle under the false pretense that doubling the workforce will get the work done twice as fast.

 > When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
 The bearing of a child takes nine months, no matter how many women are assigned.
 Many software tasks have this characteristic because of the sequential nature of debugging.
 > &mdash; _Frederick P. Brooks Jr., The Mythical Man-Month: Essays on Software Engineering_